 Join your home school community in learning about Birds of Prey with The Peregrine Fund.
 During each event, lessons will incorporate the Life Sciences, with special emphases on Adaptations, Habitat, and Wildlife Conservation.
 The Peregrine Fund is a global leader in raptor conservation.
 We will explore exciting case studies, including the successful recovery of the Peregrine Falcon and our ongoing efforts to save the critically endangered California Condor.
 Live birds of prey will be featured in each session.

 Explore the fascinating world of raptors with an expert guide.
-Guests will experience a live bird presentation, and meet a host of live falcons, hawks, eagles, owls, and vultures.
+Groups experience a live bird presentation, and meet a host of live falcons, hawks, eagles, owls, and vultures.
 Emphasis is placed on the conservation of birds of prey and their habitats.
 Current highlighted projects include the recovery of the California Condor and the Northern Aplomado Falcon.
-Guided tours are available for groups of 15 or more and include the Falconry Archives upon request.
-Tours are 1.5 hours regular admission price applies.
+Guided Tours last 90 minutes and are available for groups of 15 or more.
+Group rates apply.
 Tour availability is not guaranteed as our schedule fills up fast!
-Schedule a group tour.
+Request a group tour, click here.

 In order to provide the best experience for your group's visit, we will need direct communication to schedule your tour.
 To begin, you may Submit a Group Visit Inquiry online, or call our staff at the numbers below.